 The Picture Exchange Communication System (PECS) is a way for autistic people to communicate without relying on speech.
 To communicate, people use cards with pictures, symbols, words or photographs to ask for things, comment on things or answer questions.

 Who is the Picture Exchange Communication System for?

 Any autistic person can use the Picture Exchange Communication System (PECS).
 There’s no age limit, but most research has focused on children.
 Some children might use PECS for a short time while their speech is developing.
 Others might use it for longer.

 What is the Picture Exchange Communication System used for?

 The Picture Exchange Communication System (PECS) gives people without spoken language or with limited spoken language skills an alternative way to communicate.
 PECS can also increase people’s communication skills.
-For example, autistic people can learn to use the cards to ask for what they need, make comments and answer other people’s questions.
+For example, autistic people can learn to use the cards to ask for things, make comments and answer questions.